 This bill amends section 53-123.17 of the Nebraska Liquor Control Act to streamline the language regarding entertainment district licenses.
-It removes redundant phrases, specifically the clause allowing local governing bodies to revoke the designation of an entertainment district "at any time," which simplifies the process for managing these districts.
-The bill maintains the framework for local governing bodies to designate entertainment districts, issue licenses for the sale of alcoholic beverages within these areas, and regulate the consumption of alcohol in designated commons areas.
+It removes redundant phrases, specifically the clause allowing local governing bodies to revoke the designation of an entertainment district "at any time."
+The bill maintains the framework for local governing bodies to designate entertainment districts where retail, craft brewery, and microdistillery licensees can sell alcoholic beverages for consumption in a commons area, while also outlining the responsibilities and regulations for licensees operating within these districts.

 Statutes affected: